 Your support powers our researchers to explore new medical breakthroughs in heart disease.

-Professor Geoffrey Tofler is Honorary Medical Director of Heart Research Australia.
-He has 20 years’ experience as a clinical consultant cardiologist, including 13 years at Harvard Medical School Hospital in Boston.
+Professor Geoffrey Tofler has over 20 years’ experience as a clinical consultant cardiologist, including 13 years at Harvard Medical School Hospital in Boston.

-Prof Gemma Figtree is a Professor in Medicine at the University of Sydney.
-She completed her DPhil at Oxford University in 2002 supported by a Rhodes Scholarship.
-She is committed to improving the care for heart attack patients, using her knowledge of redox signalling to develop methods of identifying those at highest risk of adverse outcomes, and discovering novel therapies, inspired by her clinical work as an interventional cardiologist at Royal North Shore Hospital.
+Prof Gemma Figtree is committed to improving the care for heart attack patients, using her knowledge of redox signalling to develop methods of identifying those at highest risk of adverse outcomes, and discovering novel therapies, inspired by her clinical work as an interventional cardiologist at Royal North Shore Hospital.

 Dr Liu is recognised as one of the leading researchers at the Kolling Medical Research Institute at University of Sydney; in particular she is highly regarded for her expertise in free radical biochemistry and molecular biology .